ArdentDiscord/Ardent-2018/README.md

 ## Getting started for developers
 Ardent uses a centralized command system that takes advantage of reflection to instantiate commands at runtime.
 I recommend you begin with the [Ardent register](https://github.com/ArdentDiscord/Ardent-2018/tree/master/src/main/kotlin/com/ardentbot/core/ArdentRegister.kt) to see what components are available.
 Then, look through the [commands directory](https://github.com/ArdentDiscord/Ardent-2018/tree/master/src/main/kotlin/com/ardentbot/core/commands) to understand how commands are defined, processed, and how help is sent.
 Afterwards, look at a few simple commands (like Ping.kt) to check your understand.
 Talk to Adam#9261 on our [Discord server](https://ardentbot.com/support) if you have questions, comments, or are ready to submit a pull request or work on a feature!

+When adding functionality (like commands), you are **not** able to register arguments and flags as part of a command.
+Thus, don't worry about localizing - instead, use strings with the built-in Sender functions, and check for parameters using `str.equals(other, true)`.
+When you submit a pull rqeuest, after testing your feature, I will localize all added strings and commands.

 ### Note about Translations
 Since you don't have API access to Ardent's [crowdin](https://crowdin.com/project/ardent), you'll use a local zip file containing translations.
 As they're not updated in real time, they may get out of date.
 Make sure to pull regularly.